MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 (e.g. through an affiliated DNS resolver), the client would have to perform SVCB queries though a separate resolver.
 This might disclose the client's destinations to an additional party, creating privacy concerns.
-If these concerns apply, SVCB-optional clients SHOULD disable SVCB resolution.
-SVCB-reliant clients cannot function in this configuration, so they must arrange for SVCB resolution with appropriate privacy and routing properties. such as by issuing the SVCB DNS lookups through a proxy (as will be needed by SVCB-reliant clients).
+If these concerns apply, SVCB-optional clients SHOULD disable SVCB resolution unless they arrange for SVCB resolution with appropriate privacy and routing properties.
+As SVCB-reliant clients cannot function in this configuration, they must arrange for SVCB resolution with appropriate privacy and routing properties.

 If the client does use SVCB and named destinations, the client SHOULD follow the standard SVCB resolution process, selecting the smallest-SvcPriority